Margo Price

 Margo Rae Price (born April 15, 1983) is an American country singer-songwriter, producer, and author based in Nashville.
-The Fader called her "country's next star."
-Her debut solo album Midwest Farmer's Daughter was released on Third Man Records on March 25, 2016.
-The album was recorded at Sun Studio in Memphis, Tennessee, and was engineered by Matt Ross-Spang.
-The album was recorded in three days.
-On tour, she is backed by her band The Pricetags.

-In December 2018, Price received a nomination for Best New Artist at the 61st Annual Grammy Awards.
+Born in Northern Illinois, after several years of living and performing in Nashville she released her debut album Midwest Farmer's Daughter in 2016.

+Price has released six studio albums and multiple live albums and singles.
+Her music mixes country rock and honky tonk with slower ballads and psychedelia in a style she has described as "feral and free".
+Her songwriting covers topics including parenting, friendship, economic struggle, and hard living.

+An advocate for anti-racism, women's rights, gun violence prevention, economic empowerment, and migrant workers, Price is a board member of Farm Aid, and has helped raise funds and awareness for several other organizations including Oxfam, ACLU, and Noise For Now.

 Career

 Price grew up in the small town of Aledo, Illinois where she played piano and sang in a church choir before studying dance and theater at Northern Illinois University.

 In Nashville, Price worked several jobs, including waiting tables, installing and removing residential siding, and teaching children to dance at a YMCA.
-Price and her husband, guitarist Jeremy Ivey, were part of Secret Handshake, a band that only played political songs before she and Ivey started Buffalo Clover and later formed Margo and the Pricetags, which she says was "supposed to be a supergroup." recording artist Sturgill Simpson and Kenny Vaughan, longtime guitarist in Marty Stuart's band, have both been in the lineup at various times.
+Price and her husband, guitarist Jeremy Ivey, were part of Secret Handshake, a band that only played political songs before she and Ivey started Buffalo Clover and later formed Margo and the Pricetags, which she says was "supposed to be a supergroup."
+Recording artist Sturgill Simpson and Kenny Vaughan, longtime guitarist in Marty Stuart's band, have both been in the lineup at various times.

 Rolling Stone Country described Price as "a fixture of the East Nashville music community," and she appeared on that publication's list of Country Artists You Need to Know in 2014.
 Fellow Nashville musician Aaron Lee Tasjan calls her "a singular and vital part of this scene, as a thing unto herself."

+In previewing Price's first album release, The Fader called her "country's next star."
+Her debut solo album Midwest Farmer's Daughter was released on Third Man Records on March 25, 2016.
+The album was recorded at Sun Studio in Memphis, Tennessee, and was engineered by Matt Ross-Spang.
+The album was recorded in three days.

 On April 9, 2016, Price was the musical guest on Saturday Night Live.
 On May 17, 2016, she made her UK television debut on Later... with Jools Holland.
 In addition to her appearance on UK television, her tracks have appeared on shows on BBC Radio 6 Music, notably with Steve Lamacq.
 On October 6, 2016, she appeared on Anthony Bourdain: Parts Unknown.
 On November 16, 2016, she appeared on Charlie Rose, performing "All American Made" (a Buffalo Clover song) and "Hands of Time" from Midwest Farmer's Daughter.